carpedm20/awesome-hacking/README.md

  * [0xf.at](https://0xf.at/) - a website without logins or ads where you can solve password-riddles (so called hackits).
  * [Gruyere](https://google-gruyere.appspot.com/)
  * [Others](https://www.owasp.org/index.php/OWASP_Vulnerable_Web_Applications_Directory_Project#tab=On-Line_apps)

+## Serverless
+* [OWASP ServerlessGoat](https://www.owasp.org/index.php/OWASP_Serverless_Goat) - OWASP ServerlessGoat is a deliberately insecure realistic AWS Lambda serverless application, maintained by OWASP.
+You can install WebGoat, learn about the vulnerabilities, how to exploit them, and how to remediate each issue.
+* [LambdaShell](http://www.lambdashell.com/) - This is a simple AWS lambda function that does a straight exec.
+Essentially giving you a shell directly in my AWS infrastructure to just run your commands.
+A security teams worst nightmare.Do whatever you want.
+Ultimate goal: take over the account, escalate privs or find some sensitive info.

 ## Cryptography
  * [OverTheWire - Krypton](http://overthewire.org/wargames/krypton/)